mergermarket/cdflow2/docs/src/commands/init.md

 To quickly get up and running you could use one of the supported boilerplates above, these should all be cdflow2 enabled and ready to deploy through aslive and live.
 You can also create your own boilerplate for future use.

-#### Init-vars
+#### Boilerplate variables

 The boilerplates above use templating so that they remain generic and not team, product or project specific.
-The template variables look like `%{team}` and they are replaced when running init by adding a `--init-var=SOME_VALUE` flag.
+The template variables look like `%{team}` and they are replaced when running init by adding a `--team SOME_VALUE` flag.
 You can use the `--help` flag for more information on these flags in the boilerplates.